 1. A management philosophy that allows for “Sustainable Beekeeping”.
 Applying this approach, all losses are replaced from within, not purchased yearly.
 This keeps your apiary genetics closed to outside potentially undesirable factors.
-New genetics should only be added after careful evaluation and should be a part of your diversity plan.
+New genetics should only be added after careful evaluation and should be a part of your breeding plan.

 I hope you will want to be part of this,